impredicative/urltitle/README.md

 ## Features
 * It uses an in-memory cache with a default time of a week.
 The cache size and time are customizable.
-* It reads only the fraction of a page required to return a title, up to a maximum of 128 KiB.
+* It reads approximately only the fraction of a page required to return a title, up to a maximum of 1 MiB.

 ## Links
 * Code: https://github.com/impredicative/urltitle/